SkiperTheBoss/Manager-by-STB/README.md

 * Restrict the Mouse to the Window Area
 * Change the Size of the Window
 * Move the Window to your configureated Position
+* Change Settings

+Window could be also a Window of a Game/Software or anything else!

 ------------